caiismyname/blogbacklog/README.md

 ## Feature Todo List

-* Automated handling of paged blogs
+* Automated handling of paged blogs (but Substack works!)
 * Mimicking "scroll to the bottom" on pages that dynamically load content in batches, such as Substack's "all posts" page
 * Better removal of sidebar / header elements
 * Continual improvement of the parsing heuristic